riccardomonforte7-lgtm/riccardomonforte7-lgtm/README.md

+# Hi, I'm Riccardo 👋

-I'm Riccardo, welcome to my GitHub profile!
+Welcome to my GitHub profile!

-I’m currently studying Statistics at the University of Edinburgh.
+I'm currently studying **Statistics at the University of Edinburgh**.

-My interests range from machine learning applications in finance and neuroscience to building products with data driven components that can have a positive social impact.
+My interests sit somewhere between **machine learning**, **finance**, **neuroscience**, and data-driven products with a positive social impact.

-In short, I’m interested in pretty much anything that can be analysed, understood, or created with data and programming, which, luckily, is quite a lot of stuff.
+Basically, I like anything that can be analysed, understood, or built with data and code, which, luckily, is quite a lot of stuff!

+---

-🔭  Project(s) I'm currently working on:
+## 🔭 What I'm currently working on

+- **Neural circuits and cellular identity**
-- Uncovering patterns in neural circuits and their link with cellular identity.
-This projectaims to discover the underlying complex identity and interactions of neurons that mediate memory processing.
+  Exploring patterns in neural circuits and their links with cellular identity, with the goal of understanding the complex neuron interactions involved in memory processing.